winstonbullen/DuoCode/README.md

 ## Release

+Commits to `main` automatically deploy the web app through [render.com](https://render.com/) at the DuoCode website URL.
+Pushes to main are disabled, so this is only possible through pull requests that require at least one other collaborator to code review.

-Run the following from the top-level directory to release the web app:
+Run the following from the top-level directory to run the web app locally:

 ```
 make install